HomeDing/homeding.github.io/elementclass.md

 It is preferred to initialize component or class not in the creation function of the class because:

-* some initialization routines will start after the creattion of static classes
+* some initialization routines will start after the creation of static classes
 * some initialization of libraries require parameters that are likely to be available after the configuration is passed.

-In the HomeDing Library therefore the creation is primarialy done in the `init` function and not in the class creator functions. (e.g. see <https://stackoverflow.com/questions/18806141/move-object-creation-to-setup-function-of-arduino>).
+In the HomeDing Library therefore the creation is primarily done in the `init` function and not in the class creator functions. (e.g. see <https://stackoverflow.com/questions/18806141/move-object-creation-to-setup-function-of-arduino>).

 This function is implemented in the base Element class and stores the passed board class reference to the common `_board` member variable.